Pingumaniac/Automated_Software_Testing_for_Cloud/README.md

   VMs.

 - **Role**:
-  - Serves as the primary orchestration node, running Ansible playbooks to deploy and configure services on VM2, VM3, and VM4.
+  - Acts as the control point for testing environments, deploying and monitoring MongoDB configurations across Docker and Kubernetes.
   - Manages testing workflows, including setup and teardown, to ensure each service is deployed correctly and can communicate across VMs.
-  - Acts as the control point for testing environments, deploying and monitoring MongoDB configurations across Docker and Kubernetes.

 ### VM2: Primary MongoDB Node